infinitered/ignite/docs/Components-Screen.md

 ### `scrollEnabledToggleThreshold`

 The `scrollEnabledToggleThreshold` prop is an optional `number` that determines the threshold at which the `scrollEnabled` prop of the `ScrollView` is toggled.
 This only applies for the `auto` preset.
 The default value is `{ percent: 0.92 }`.
-You can pass a point value in lieu of a percentage, e.g. `{ point: 100 }` will enable scrolling when the scroll view height is greater than 100 points larger than the scroll view content height.
+You can pass a point value in lieu of a percentage, e.g. `{ point: 100 }` will enable scrolling when the scroll view height is less than 100 points larger than the scroll view content height.

 ```tsx
 <Screen preset="scroll" scrollEnabledToggleThreshold={{percent: 0.95}}>